Medication errors are preventable. Your best defense is asking questions and being informed about the medications you take.By Mayo Clinic Staff

-Medication errors may sound harmless, but mistakes in prescribing, dispensing and administering medications injure hundreds of thousands of people a year in the United States.
+Medication errors refer to mistakes in prescribing, dispensing and giving medications.
+They injure hundreds of thousands of people every year in the United States.
 Yet most medication errors can be prevented.
 How can you protect yourself and your family?

-One of the best ways to reduce your risk of being harmed by medication errors is to take an active role in your own health care.
+One of the best ways to reduce your risk of a medication error is to take an active role in your own health care.
 Learn about the medications you take — including possible side effects.
 Never hesitate to ask questions or share concerns with your doctor, pharmacist and other health care providers.

-Medication errors are preventable events that lead to medications being used inappropriately.
-Medication errors that cause harm are called adverse drug events.
+Medication errors are preventable events due to the inappropriate use of medications.
+Medication errors that cause harm are called preventable adverse drug events.
+If a medication error occurred, but didn't hurt anyone, it's called a potential adverse drug event.

 - What is the brand or generic name of the medication?